 - Having a full physical exam by a physician

-Rhode Island CNA Training & Testing Costs
+Rhode Island CNA Program & Testing Costs

 To gain a CNA certification in the state of Rhode Island you must pass a state-approved course.
 These have a minimum of 100 hours that consist of a combination of in-person and classroom training.
 This is designed to make graduates job-ready to work straight away.

-CNA training usually runs for 3 to 4 weeks if you are a full-time student and 4 to 6 weeks if you attend part-time, but some programs might require more time than that.
+CNA courses usually run for 3 to 4 weeks if you are a full-time student and 4 to 6 weeks if you attend part-time, but some programs might require more time than that.
 Your training may be sponsored by a provider such as nursing homes, community colleges, hospitals, employment opportunity centers, and others.
 The Red Cross also offers quite affordable training.
 Despite online classes being convenient, many are not state-approved, so it is recommended that you avoid those.

 Certification costs vary depending on when and where you train.